 I started MB after I had two boys and was having 2 girls.
 I created custom greeting cards and was taking those murals that I had painted and matching them with scripture and I fell in love with that process.
 When a friend invited me to bring them to a show, the cards sold out on the first day of the show.
 After that a local shop contacted me.
 My greeting cards were sold in 250 stores across the US.

 I’ve done exhibits at trade shows since then in Atlanta and New York and it just grew and grew and I created other stationery products that went along with the greeting cards (note pads etc).

-2004-2007 After awhile I found myself getting more and more away for the creative side and was just focusing on the business side.
+2004-2007 After a while I found myself getting more and more away from the creative side and was just focusing on the business side.